 The trick with all these diseases is that they started in poo.
 If you keep good hygiene, you’re at least half way there.

-Giardia is a protozoan parasite which is found in many species, but especially stray cats and puppies from poorly managed breeders and puppy farms.
+Giardia is a protozoan parasite which is found in many species, but especially stray cats, pet shop puppies and poorly managed breeders and puppy farms.
 It can cause an annoying persistent diarrhoea and loose stool in humans.

 Salmonella, Campylobacter and E. coli are all bacteria which can be found in pet faeces.
 Particular concern should be around dogs on raw chicken diets, cats eating raw chicken or anytime with rodents, birds or reptiles.
 Read more causes of diarrhoea in dogs here.